 (3) Require the annual licensing and registration of portable sawmills, portable chip harvesters, and other similar portable forest product utilization systems.
 The operator receiving a license shall comply with all requirements stipulated for the operation of such equipment.
 Regulations relating to licensing requirements shall be adopted in accordance with 3 V.S.A. chapter 25.
 (Added 1977, No. 253 (Adj.
 Sess.), § 1.)

 (a) The Department of Forests, Parks and Recreation may provide marked timber to Vermont citizens for personal use at a reasonable price to be determined by the Secretary of Natural Resources.

 (b) The Commissioner of Forests, Parks and Recreation may establish a firewood-for-homes program.
 As part of this program, the Commissioner shall designate areas of State-owned lands, situated at various locations throughout the State, that will be available to members of the general public for harvesting firewood for purposes of heating their own homes.
 (Added 1979, No. 205 (Adj.
 Sess.), § 124, eff.
 May 9, 1980; amended 1987, No. 76, § 18; 2007, No. 192 (Adj.
 Sess.), § 6.003.)

 (a) Definitions.
 For purposes of this section, the following definitions shall apply:

-(1) "Acceptable growing stock" means a stem having a diameter of 4.5 inches or greater at breast height which has the potential of producing a sawlog product of a commercial species of any grade, now or in the future.
+(1) “Acceptable growing stock” means a stem having a diameter of 4.5 inches or greater at breast height that has the potential of producing a sawlog product of a commercial species of any grade, now or in the future.

 (2) “Heavy cut” means a harvest leaving a residual stocking level of acceptable growing stock below the C-line, as defined by the U.S. Department of Agriculture silvicultural stocking guides for the applicable timber type.